LachlanBridges/historical-figures-worksheets/README.md

 ## ✨ What It Does

-This project creates **simple, child-friendly printable worksheets** about famous historical figures, designed for ages **6–8**.
+This project creates **simple, child-friendly printable worksheets** about famous historical figures, designed for childrne aged **6–8**.
 It works great as a basic **reading comprehension** or discussion activity.

 Each worksheet includes:
 - A short biography and image